hashicorp/nomad/website/source/docs/operating-a-job/update-strategies/blue-green-and-canary-deployments.html.md

 ### Failing the Deployment

-After deploying the new image along side the old version we have determined it is not functioning properly and we want to roll back to the old version.
+After deploying the new image alongside the old version we have determined it is not functioning properly and we want to roll back to the old version.
 Doing so is as simple as failing the deployment: